Fiscal Year 2019

 New and Early Stage Investigators

-NCCIH will continue to help new and early-stage investigators by seeking to equalize the success rates of new/early-stage investigators and established investigators for new competing (Type 1) R01 and first renewal (Type 2) applications, in accordance with NIH guidelines as described at NIH Fiscal Policy for Grant Awards – FY 2017 and at New and Early Stage Investigator Policies.
+NCCIH will continue to help new and early stage investigators by seeking to equalize the success rates of new/early stage investigators and established investigators for new competing (Type 1) R01 and first renewal (Type 2) applications, in accordance with NIH guidelines as described at Notice of Fiscal Policies in Effect for FY 2019 and at Policy Supporting the Next Generation Researchers Initiative.

 Research Funding Guidelines